Birdwatchers Sugar Wash Recipe.

 - ¼ tsp Epsom Salts.

-- Water (tap is okay, but fresh, spring, distilled water, etc. is better).
+- Water (tap water is okay, but fresh, spring, or distilled water is best).

-- Make sure everything is cleaned and sterile.
+- Make sure everything is very clean and sterile.
+Contamination can cause off-flavours.

 - Mix about 80% of the water with 80% of the sugar along with all the tomato paste, lemon juice and salts.
-Mix thoroughly until everything (especially the sugar) is dissolved.
+Mix thoroughly until everything is dissolved.

 - Measure the SG (specific gravity) using your hydrometer.
 If the SG is too low, gradually add more sugar.
 If the SG too high, gradually add more water.
 The whole time aiming for an SG of 1.060 to 1.090.
-Most aim for below 1.070 to reduce off flavours.
+Most aim for below 1.070.

 - You should now have your total volume of mixed ingredients at your ideal SG.